 Connoisseur of Malvern was a unique and welcome exception to this unwritten industry rule.
 Diane and Terry Lewis believed that the artists and craftspeople who produced these works of art should be acknowledged not only in a general sense but on each individual piece as well.
 This was accomplished with a marvelous array of symbols chosen by the artists themselves.
 Every person who had a hand (literally!) in creating an individual sculpture would ‘sign’ that piece with their own personal icon.
 Certain of the designers had a namestamp instead, and a few utilized both depending on what their actual contribution to a given piece was.

-The backstamp on the Connoisseur pieces that were produced by the original studio usually include four (occasionally three) artist icons and often the designer’s name as well.
-A typical backstamp will have an icon from the painter, the caster, the moldmaker, and (if floral elements are included) the flowermaker.
+The backstamp on the Connoisseur pieces produced by the original studio includes either three or four artist icons and often the designer’s name as well.
+There will be an icon belonging to the mouldmaker, caster or caster/assembler, flowermaker (if any) and painter – typically in that order, from left to right.
 The section below identifies all of the icons that have been positively identified thus far, plus those whose craftsman-identity is unknown to me.
 This is an ongoing project and I would be most grateful to my readers for help in identifying the unknowns; there is a direct-contact form at the bottom of the About the Archive page.

 It’s my hope that with an eventually-complete artist iconography it will be possible to fully credit the artists that created every sculpture that the original studio produced.
 (Note that Diane Lewis Chance sculptures and plaques do not include icons because these were created after the original studio was sold.)